Ethereum

 Originally, Ethereum used Proof of Work like Bitcoin, but it transitioned to Proof of Stake through “The Merge.”
 This shift drastically reduced the network’s energy consumption and introduced staking, where validators lock up ETH to secure the network and earn rewards.
 Proof of Stake also opened the door for upgrades focused on scaling, including Layer 2 networks that make transactions faster and cheaper by processing them off the main chain.

-Despite its strengths, Ethereum faces challenges: high fees during busy periods, competition from other programmable blockchains, and ongoing debates about governance and scalability.
+Despite its strengths, Ethereum faces challenges: high fees during busy periods, competition from other programmable blockchains, and ongoing debates about What is Governance?What is Governance?Governance in crypto is how decisions about a blockchain or protocol are made, often through token holders voting on changes and proposals.Keep learning and scalability.
 Yet its combination of flexibility, security, and developer adoption keeps it central to the evolution of blockchain technology.

 Ethereum’s significance lies in its versatility.
-It transformed blockchain from a single-purpose tool into a programmable foundation for decentralized applications, enabling a new digital economy built on autonomous code rather than centralized control.
+It transformed blockchain from a single-purpose tool into a programmable foundation for What are dApps?What are dApps?dApps are decentralized applications that run on blockchains, using smart contracts to operate without central control or single points of failure.Keep learning, enabling a new digital economy built on autonomous code rather than centralized control.

 Recap